samhiner/edxarchivetool/README.md

 - Turn this into a fully fledged Chrome Extension.
 - Make it so if you visit the video first in a page the whole thing doesn't break.
 - Make it actually find your answer.

+Just started working on this again.
+I'd like to turn this into a larger project, but it concerns me that sometimes paths through the DOM will change without any indication of why, so this would be very hard to make production-grade.
+I still want to do this project, but I don't know how to fix that problem.
+If it is with unreliability in the DOM, I could work around that.
+I am going to think up some solutions for now and implement a plan once I have one.

 ## License
 This is licensed under the MIT license, so you may use it how you like, as long